-A primary source can be a first-hand account of an event and was created during the time period being studied, or was created at a later date by a participant in the events being studied.
+A primary source may be a first-hand account of an event created during the time period being studied, or at a later date by a participant in the events being studied.
 Examples include: diaries, autobiographies, speeches, historical newspapers, interviews, laws, manuscripts, art, plays or memoirs, data and statistics, and maps.
 When you are looking for primary sources, here are some things to remember:

 - In order to analyze primary sources, you need to know the historical context of when a primary source was created.